 Reid is a Co-Founder of CheckUp & Choices and the Director and Senior Scientist of the Research Division.
 He oversees current research projects as well as ensuring the scientific accuracy of all product-related materials.
 Reid has been developing digital interventions for people with alcohol and drug problems for 25 years and has published more than 60 papers, books, and book chapters.
-He is a leader in his field, receiving multiple honors from his colleagues in the field.
+He is a leader in his field, receiving multiple honors from his colleagues.
 Reid believes that helping individuals recover from substance misuse can have a significant positive impact on them, their families and their communities.
 This led Reid to found CheckUp & Choices, creating an avenue to disseminate evidence-based interventions to those who need them.
 He received his PhD in clinical psychology from Washington State University and is a Research Associate Professor in the Psychology Department of The University of New Mexico.